-With this in mind, it's easy to see why optimising onboarding processes is crucial to maximise initial employee engagement and keep great employees around or avoid scaring them off in the first place.
+With this in mind, it's easy to see why optimizing onboarding processes is crucial to maximize initial employee engagement and keep great employees around or avoid scaring them off in the first place.
 These days, digital onboarding software, digital onboarding tools and techniques are reinventing the way modern companies can onboard.

 The Traditional Onboarding Process – Why Change?

 Employee Onboarding in the past was simple, but paper-heavy for new starters and involved multiple in-person meetings that were time-consuming and potentially nerve-wracking for new hires.
 Additionally, it usually involved signing on the dotted line and being shuffled from training seminar to training seminar, or otherwise being plopped at their desk and told to “give it their best shot”.
 This is not an optimal way to present your company to a new employee, but a good way to limit their productivity at the beginning of their careers.

 From an organizational efficiency perspective, manually onboarding new employees take much more time than is now necessary, with the average organization spending $4000 and 24 days to hire a new worker.

 Onboarding Trends 2022: Digitalization – Fast, Fun, and Effective